HenryBall/Clarity/README.md

 # Clarity
 <center>We've developed an iOS application that allows users to be more responsible for their individual water footprint through the food they eat.
-Using text matching and text recognition, users are able to input the food they eat throughout the day and retrieve the water footprint of each food. </center>
+Using text matching and text recognition, users are able to input the food they eat throughout the day and retrieve the water footprint of each food.
+We hope that providing the water footprint will encourage users to consider the impact of the foods they eat and ultimately build a diet with a smaller impact.  </center>

 ## Why did we build this?
 Did you know that only 3% of Earth's water is fresh water?
 Or that only 1% is available for drinking? <br>